eXsio/php-object-decorator/README.md

 ### Motivation:

-There are times when we have to bend the rules, especially when making slick and "magical" Developer Experience.
+There are times when we have to bend the rules, especially when making a slick and "magical" Developer Experience.
-This tool can help you add any new Behaviors and modify any ```public ``` and ```protected``` methods of your PHP Objects during the runtime.
+This tool can help you to dynamically add any new Behaviors and modify any ```public ``` and ```protected``` methods of your PHP

-### My Use Case:

-Why did I spawn this little, cute abomination?
-I needed exactly what is decribed in the prior paragraph.
-I've created an application that sends and receives Messages asynchronously, and I wanted it to be smart and cool.
-I wanted for the Message Objects to have advanced features, like the ability to update the progress of the Message processing.
-BUT, I only wanted the features to be available on the Handler/receiving side.
-The Messages on the Publisher/sending side should be dumb data holders.
-Only when the Messages arrive to the Handlers, they should have new and fancy features.
-The fact that I had multiple Message classes - each with its own costructor and properties didn't exactly help either.

-Why go all this way, when I could've simply use some sort of injectable service to offer the exact same features?
-Well, call me a sucker for encapsulation and Developer Experience.
-Even though this little tool bends all the OOP rules of PHP, the results (when done properly) are close to spectacular.
-We get Objects with additional Behavior, and furthermore, this Behavior is available just and only when you need it.
-I always prefer the ```$object->doStuff()``` syntax over ```$service->doStuffTo($object)```.
-It's nicer.
-Its how thing should be.
-So what if we need a little black magic trick to achieve this? :)

-One fruitful weekend of conceptual work and some coding, and here it is.
+Objects in the runtime.
+With this Tool you can have a dumb data-holder Object and give it superpowers right when and where it needs it to kick some butts.

+**WARNING:**
+Meta-programming is not for the faint-hearted.
+You should really explore your options before jumping into that particular rabbit hole.

+You were warned.

 ### Requirements: